 Speaker and symposia support

-The Canisius College Institute for the Study of Human-Animal Relations is proud to bring prestigious speakers to campus to make presentations on topics related to animal/wildlife advocacy.
+The Canisius University Institute for the Study of Human-Animal Relations is proud to bring prestigious speakers to campus to make presentations on topics related to animal/wildlife advocacy.
 Past speakers include Jane Goodall and Steve Zawistowski of the ASPCA.
 The Institute is interested in collaborating with other entities at the college to support bringing speakers to campus.
 If you have a speaker that is aligned with the mission of the Institute, you may request support by filling out this form.

 Support for students